History-Aware Transformation of ReID Features for Multiple Object Tracking: Related Work

-\textbf{End-to-End MOT} is an emerging force, bypassing manual heuristic algorithms in favor of formulating multi-object tracking in an end-to-end manner \cite{MOTR, MOTIP}.
-A typical form is to expand DETR \cite{DETR, DeformableDETR} into MOT tasks, representing different trajectories through the propagation of track queries \cite{MOTR, TrackFormer, TransTrack}.
-Follow-up methods incorporated temporal information \cite{MeMOT, MeMOTR, SambaMOTR} and mitigated the imbalance of supervision signals \cite{CO-MOT, MOTRv2}, leading to better tracking performance.
-Nevertheless, end-to-end methods still face the challenges of high computational costs and a strong need for training data, requiring future research to tackle.
+\textbf{End-to-End MOT} models are emerging forces, bypassing hand-crafted algorithms \citep{ByteTrack, OC-SORT} to formulate multi-object tracking in an end-to-end manner \citep{MOTR, MOTIP}.
+A typical form is to expand DETR \citep{DETR, DeformableDETR} into MOT tasks, representing different trajectories through the propagation of track queries \citep{MOTR, TrackFormer}.
+Follow-up methods incorporated temporal information \citep{MeMOT, MeMOTR, SambaMOTR} and mitigated the imbalance of supervision signals \citep{MOTRv2, CO-MOT}, leading to better tracking performance.
+Nevertheless, end-to-end methods still face the challenges of high computational costs and a strong need for training data, which will require future research.
+Although beyond our main focus, this paradigm may also benefit from our findings, as discussed in the conclusion.